Mulaza/Fullstack-Project/README.md

   <h1 align="center">ExpenseFlow</h1>
 </p>

-A modern, minimalist expense tracking application built with Next.js and Supabase.
+ExpenseFlow is a minimalist expense tracking application built with Next.js and Supabase.
 Track your expenses, visualize spending patterns, and export your financial data with ease.

+---

+## Task Requirements

+Read the requirements for the take home task [here](./public/readme-files/requirements.md).

+---

 ## Screenshots